 Atlas also plays an important role for the distributed volunteer computing project Einstein@Home, which uses computing power donated by the general public to search for gravitational waves and electromagnetic emission from neutron stars.
 Here, Atlas is used for the preparation of data sets and new search runs, and for the analysis of the results from Einstein@Home.

 Atlas is a high-throughput computer (HTC) cluster, i.e. it is well-suited to efficiently execute a large number of loosely-coupled tasks.
 The main design goal was to provide very high computing throughput at very low cost, primarily for “trivially parallel” analyses.
 However, it can also efficiently run highly-parallel low-latency codes such as parameter estimation for gravitational-wave signals.

 About 40 users are actively using Atlas at the moment.
 They submit compute jobs to the Atlas nodes via the batch scheduler HTCondor.
 Interactive data analysis and job implementation is possible on one of four dedicated machines (head nodes).

 The main operating system used is Debian GNU/Linux and thoroughly optimized for full automation (using FAI), e.g. a new or repaired server will be completely set-up and functioning within a few minutes after power-on without any further need of touching the machine.

-Atlas was officially launched in May 2008 with 1344 quad-core compute nodes.
-One month later it was ranked number 58 on the June 2008 Top-500 list of the worlds fastest computers.
-At that time it was the sixth fastest computer in Germany.
+Atlas was designed by Bruce Allen, Carsten Aulbert, and Henning Fehrmann, and is primarily intended for the analysis of gravitational-wave detector data.
+Atlas was officially launched in May 2008 with 1,344 quad-core compute nodes.
+One month later it was ranked number 58 on the June 2008 TOP500 list of the world's fastest computers.
+This also made it the sixth fastest computer in Germany at that time.